working-group-two/docs.wgtwo.com/docs/oauth2-create-client-how-to.md

 ## Enable product for operator
 1. Go to the `LISTING` tab
-2. Enable the product for the operator of your targetted phone number
+2. Enable the product for the operators that should be allowed to add your product

+## That's it
+You can now start playing with our APIs!

+In order to get your product displayed in our market placed, you will need to fill in some extra information.
+But before you do that, please go ahead with your integration.